Free Software

 Statistics

 There are many free statistical programs.
-Here http://en.citizendium.org/wiki/Free_statistical_software for an article at Citizendium about free statistical software (draft as of April 2009).
+See this article http://en.citizendium.org/wiki/Free_statistical_software/Citable_Version at Citizendium about free statistical software.

 Also see here http://gsociology.icaap.org/methods/softsum.html for a brief summary of some of the programs.